Sinahag/Spot-A-Bone/README.md

-NEED TO RUN USING PYTHON3 ON DEBIAN#!/bin/sh
+NEED TO RUN USING PYTHON3 ON DEBIAN

 >> you can run the export_client.sh to initialize the environmental variables
 >> need to specify your SPOTIPY_REDIRECT_URI as follows: